 In this article, our Las Vegas criminal defense attorneys discuss assault under NRS 200.471 and how it differs from battery:

-Assault and battery are distinct crimes even though the general public often uses the terms interchangeably.
+Assault and battery are distinct crimes in Nevada even though people often use the terms interchangeably.

-An assault under NRS 200.271 occurs when you intentionally put another person in reasonable apprehension of immediate bodily harm.
+An assault occurs when you intentionally put another person in reasonable apprehension of immediate bodily harm.
 The victim experiences no touching, just the fear of being touched at any moment.1

 Examples of assault include: